WilmerU7899/github-tutorial/README.md

     * `git add <file.ext>`  -  add the file(s) to the stage to be committed (saved)
     * `git add .`  -  adds all files that have changes to them

 `git commit`  -  take a ‘snapshot’ of the files on the stage.
 The message should be present-tense and describe what was modified in this snapshot.

+`git diff`  -  It check what changes made between the two last commits.

 `git log` -  Allows you to see your past commits
 * Press Q to quit